Add a bare metal host using web UI

 • Username

-Specify the name of the user for accessing the BMC (IPMI user).
+Specify the name of the IPMI user to access the BMC.

 • Password

-Specify the password of the user for accessing the BMC (IPMI password).
+Specify the IPMI password of the user to access the BMC.

 • Boot MAC address